pse3/SGfM/README.md

     admin@domain.ch
     test1234

-The setup has created a demo user account fou you.
+The setup has created a demo user account for you.
 You can use it to log in:

     email@domain.ch
     test1234

 **Important Note:**
-Please go over to your profile page and immediately chage the password, so nobody can access your GitLab by using this login information later on.
+Please go over to your profile page and immediately change the password, so nobody can access your GitLab by using this login information later on.

 **Enjoy!**